Requirements for poultry farms

 - ensure your farm has a biosecurity plan in place

-- use the risk-assessment toolkit to identify and manage the risk of salmonella.
+- use the Salmonella risk-assessment toolkit to identify possible risk factors across all aspects of egg production and processing.

 Animal welfare